PMArkive/NintendoClients_wiki/BAAS-Server.md

 | updatedAt | Timestamp |

 #### Device account
+The password is only present once, when the account is created.

 | Field | Description |
 | --- | --- |
 | id | Device account id (16 hex digits) |